E. W. Hammons: Biography

 Born in Winona, Mississippi, in 1882, Hammons founded Educational Pictures in 1915 with the intention of making educational films for schools.
 Hammons found that there was a larger market for short comedies in movie theaters, and shifted the firm's focus.
 Although Educational Pictures would continue to release occasional documentary shorts, its primary output was comedy.

+Throughout the 1920s and 1930s, Educational was one of the motion picture industry's major producers of short comedies.
 Hammons became a highly respected film executive, and in 1938 he attempted to branch out into the lucrative feature-film market by joining forces with Grand National Pictures.
 The merger failed, owing to insufficient capital to operate both companies, and Hammons declared bankruptcy in 1940.
+He remained a consultant to the industry, associated with documentary shorts for Paramount Pictures during World War II.

-He remained a consultant to the industry, associated with documentary shorts for Paramount Pictures during World War II and with ABC-TV in the 1950s.
-In 1962 he died of a heart ailment, in New Rochelle, New York.
+Earle Hammons retained the title to Educational's corporate name, Educational Films Corporation of America.
+Ten years after the demise of Educational Pictures, Hammons tried to gain a foothold in the new field of commercial television, using Educational's brand name and slogan ("The Spice of the Program"): "This corporation employs men who have the experience, integrity, and the know-how of producing films and live shows for the television industry."
+Hammons also worked with ABC-TV in the 1950s.
+In 1952 Hammons and Robert M. Savini of Astor Pictures partnered to form Lion Television Corporation; Hammons continued as president of Lion until his death of a heart ailment, in New Rochelle, New York, on July 31, 1962.

 For further discussion of Hammons and his studio, see Educational Pictures and Buster Keaton.